 As a freelance journalist, I’m always working on multiple projects at once, and there’s something about juggling a long to-do list and a messy house that really stresses me out.
 I mean, there’s a reason why one of the first things I do each morning is reload the dishwasher.
 If I’m feeling really overwhelmed in the middle of the day, spending a few minutes to vacuum the living room or wipe down the kitchen counters calms me down.

-Not only has making my bed each morning made my home appear more put-together, but it also makes me feel like myself again: someone with things to do, people to see, and places to go that required wearing real pants.
+Not only has making my bed each morning made my home appear more put-together, but it also makes me feel like myself again: someone with things to do, people to see, and places to go that require wearing real pants.
 It’s almost as if removing the visual chaos of crumpled sheets got rid of any mental clutter, too.
 And, once nighttime rolls around, my boyfriend and I can focus less on our bedding and more on relaxing.
 As it should be, right?

 And, once nighttime rolls around, my boyfriend and I can focus less on our bedding and more on relaxing.
 As it should be, right?